gtm-2022/LibraSys/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/gtm20/LibraSys.git`
-2. Navigate to the project directory: `cd LibraSys`
+2. Import the project into Eclipse IDE.
-3. Install dependencies
-4. Set up the database
+3. Configure the MySQL database settings
-5. Start the server
+4. Deploy the project on your local server: Apache Tomcat
-6. Access the application at http://localhost:8080/index.html
+5. Access the application at http://localhost:8080/LibraSys/index.html

 ## Usage